-The foundations of a good expert report
+The foundations of a good Expert Report

 In recent years, the use of single expert reports has increased exponentially in the family law field.
 More often than not, the parties either will be looking to the single expert report to support a key factor of their case, or will be looking to how to undermine such a report if the opinions or conclusions expressed in the report cause them some real problems.